Help to Buy Valuations

-Are you looking at paying back the government, to increase your equity stake in your home?
-Possibly buying the government or its partners out completely?
-If so, you’ll need a valuation to determine the Market Value of the stake you want to buy.
+Are you looking at selling a property which you bought with the assistance of a Help to Buy Loan?
+If so, you’ll need a valuation to determine the Market Value.
 This Valuation needs to be compliant with the RICS Red Book and undertaken by an RICS Registered Valuer, of which we have a number at Websters Surveyors and can help.

 Shared Ownership Valuation